rikhuijzer/tools/chapters/git.md

 # Never losing your files again {#sec:git}

 To show why the problem of not losing files is important, lets consider Kernel-land.
-In Kernel-land, the people are not very clever.
 In Kernel-land, the people all carry an extensive manual around which they follow precisely.
-For instance, when someone in this land wants to drink water, he would For instance, when people in this land want to drink water, they read the according section in the manual and lift the cup to their mouth only if the manual instructs them to do so.
+For instance, when people in this land want to drink water, they read the according section in the manual and lift the cup to their mouth only if the manual instructs them to do so.
 Also, multiple people carry different manuals, but this is typically no issue since people can interact happily via conventions, such as shaking hands when meeting.
 The main joy in life is attained by obtaining a newer version of the manual; allowing the Kernel-landers to do new things and move around the place more quickly.